kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/SpecStory - Events.md

 ## 7. **References in Codebase**

-- `EventGraphUpdatedEvent` and `EventCycleDetectedEvent` are already implemented as separate classes (not in the enum).
+- `HomekitEventGraphUpdatedEvent` and `HomekitEventCycleDetectedEvent` are already implemented as separate classes (not in the enum).
 - Health/fault/tamper characteristics exist (e.g., `StatusFaultCharacteristic`, `StatusTamperedCharacteristic`) but do not emit dedicated events.
 - Configuration and sync events are not yet present but are common in event-driven systems.